 |

 Another measure of OPEC's ability to meet higher oil demand in the future is spare production capacity—how much they could ramp up production if they wanted to.
-Figure 5 shows that OPEC's spare production capacity is now nearly non-existent.
-They are currently producing almost flat-out from their existing wells.
+The IEA notes that since late 2002, spare oil production capacity has been below the 3-4 MBD that has traditionally been regarded by many analysts as a key barometer of market tightness, and well below the average levels of spare capacity evident in the past decade.
+OPEC's spare production capacity is now nearly non-existent—they are currently producing almost flat-out from their existing wells.

 ~ ~ ~